Difference between a line of credit and a loan

 You can use a credit card to pay for a large purchase but be mindful of the interest rate on your card and your credit limit.
 Ideally, you want to charge items to your credit card that you can pay off every single month to avoid paying high interest.
 A line of credit could have a lower interest rate than a credit card, making your repayments easier to fit in your budget.

-A financial advisor can look at your finances and help you understand if a line of credit is the best vehicle to reach your next financial goal.
+A financial advisor can look at your finances and help you understand if a line of credit is the best vehicle to reach your next financial goal or discuss if another tool would be a strong option for you.

 From paying for college to developing savings strategies, learn how to be more financially prepared in the years ahead by exploring the Plan and Invest playlist on the UMB Financial Education Center.